stelzinga/MF/Management_Framework.md

 Knowledge refers to what is required in understanding topics involved in the Processes and is thus more focused on "understanding something".
 Knowledge can be obtained through self-study, classroom setting or on the job-training.

 #### Experience
 Skills and Knowledge can often be 'proven' or 'benchmarked' from having performed Processes requiring the same or very similar Skills and Knowledge.
 This is referred to as Experience.
-Experience gives more weight to the relevance of Skills and Knowledge and can be expressed as "Similar role for X years in company or department Y".
+Experience gives more weight to the relevance of Skills and Knowledge and can be expressed as "Similar role for X years in company Y".

 #### Personality
 The Personality of a Staff is an important factor in the Staff's ability *to fit in*, and *to grow within* the Venture.
 Personality is strongly related to the ability to interact with others in a diverse environment.
-It is not explicitly taught or trained but rather the result of multiple factors like upbringing, education, cultural background, life-experiences and life expectations as well as having participated in sports, clubs, extra-curricular activities.
+It is not explicitly taught or trained but rather the result of multiple factors like upbringing, education, cultural background, life experiences and life expectations as well as having participated in sports, clubs, extra-curricular activities.
 Various traits are part of Personality:
 - Altruism: the unselfish concern for the welfare of others, prioritizing others' needs and well-being over one's own, potentially at a personal cost.
 - Curiosity: the desire to learn to do something or to know about something
 - Being grounded: the state of being down-to-earth, being mentally balanced, understanding the reality of things, being sensible and non-pretentious.